Top Quality Tumbling Media Manufacturer from China

 When the product is ready, we measure the media size and shape.
 Make sure the dimension is in the tolerance.

 Tumbling media wearing and cutting is the key parameters.
-If media wearing is too high or cutting is too low, and out of the range, we will not ship the media to customers.
+If media wearing is too high or cutting is too low, and out of the range, we may not ship the media to customers.

 Every batch of media is pre-tumbled (self-tumbling) to remove burrs, flashes, and improve surface smoothness.

-Before tumbling media packaging, we do a manual inspection.
+Before tumbler media packaging, we do a manual inspection.
 The media that deformed, oversized, undersized will sieve out with the automatic sorting machine.

 Inovatec tumbling abrasive media is not only superior in quality control but also cost-effective.